krzywilk/c_opengl_learning/README.md

 # Build process
 The building process is being implemented.
 The implementation is to be based on a [repository with an example](https://github.com/tgalaj/OpenGLSampleCmake).

+The manual process of setting up the IDE is described in the [above-mentioned tutorial](https://learnopengl.com/Getting-started/Creating-a-window)

 <details>
  <summary>Build scritp</summary>